JanssenProject/jans/docs/casa/plugins/cert-authn.md

 - A Janssen server with Apache or nginx HTTP front
 - Jans Casa 1.16.0 or higher.
 Need it in an [older](#can-the-plugin-be-used-on-older-versions-of-jans) version?
-- It is assumed your organization already has an establish mechanism of certificate issuance and deployment.
+- It is assumed your organization already has an established mechanism of certificate issuance and deployment.
 For the purpose of testing, this documentation provides manual steps for issuing certificates

 ### Configuration steps